PFGimenez/PFGimenez.github.io/_pages/ml_for_security_day.md

 Registration is **free but mandatory** to ensure we comply with the maximum capacity allowed by the official sanitary restrictions (at the moment, we can host __42__ people in total).
 Register by contacting [Pierre-François Gimenez](mailto:pierre-francois.gimenez@centralesupelec.fr).

-Ph.D. students that can present how machine learning is applied in their security subject [should apply](mailto:pierre-francois.gimenez@centralesupelec.fr) to a flash talk (15mn talk + 5mn QA).
+Ph.D. students that can present how machine learning is applied in their security subject [should apply](mailto:pierre-francois.gimenez@centralesupelec.fr) to a flash talk (15mn talk + 5mn Q&A).